wanderer-ai/wanderer/packages/wanderer-docs/src/user-guide/map.md

 # The map
 The whole conversation builder is optimized to edit and view the chat flow graph.
 Imagine the graph like some kind of a mind map.
-A graph in general consist of vertices and edges.
-Vertices for example are questions and answers.
-Edges are the connections between them.

 ## Zoom and pan
 Use you mousewheel to zoom in and out of your graph.
 Grap the flow at some white area and use the mouse to pan the map.